chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 ### Limitation on HTTP session sharing

-XL Release does not yet share HTTP sessions among nodes in a cluster.
+XL Release does not share HTTP sessions among nodes in a cluster.
 This requires the user to hold an HTTP connection to a concrete node in a cluster.
-When a load balancer is used, a sticky session flag must be enabled.
-A session is identified by the `JSESSIONID` cookie.
+When a load balancer is used, a sticky session flag must NOT be enabled.

 ### Limitations on resiliency